hot-glue-for-rails/hot-glue/README.md

 label or the falsy label depending on if `paid_at` is or is not null in the database.
 For all fields except booleans, this affects only the viewable output — what you see on the list page and on the edit page for show-only fields.
-For booleans, it affects those outputs as well as the normal edit output:
+For booleans shown as radio buttons, it affects those outputs as well as the normal view output.
-The labels you specify are used as the labels for the radio buttons that the user can select.
+For booleans shown as checkboxes or switches, it affects only the view output as the truthy and falsy labels are not displays in editbale view.

 You will need to separately specify them as show-only if you want them to be non-editable.